Mounties lay secrets-law charges against top RCMP official

-OTTAWA, Ontario (AP) — Canada’s national police has arrested a senior intelligence official in its own force on charges of breaching Canada’s secrets law.
+OTTAWA, Ontario (AP) — Canada’s national police announced Friday it has arrested a senior intelligence official in its own force on charges of breaching Canada’s secrets law.

-Authorities alleged Friday that Cameron Jay Ortis tried to disclose classified information to a foreign entity.
+Authorities alleged Cameron Jay Ortis tried to disclose classified information to a foreign entity.
 They didn’t say to whom.

 Ortis had served in a civilian role as director general of a Royal Canadian Mounted Police intelligence unit.